Home » Magazine Directory » Vintage Magazines Page 1

 New York

 Scribner’s Magazine was produced by the publisher Charles Scribner’s Sons from 1887 to 1939, which also produced Scribner’s Monthly (later renamed Century Illustrated, and found on this web page).
 Scribner’s Magazine was launched to compete with Harper’s Monthly and Atlantic Monthly (both are found on this web page).
 Editor Edward Bulingame hired top artists to illustrate it, including Howard Pyle, Maxfield Parrish and Frederic Remington, and the magazine became known for the outstanding quality of its many illustrations.
 Many well-known writers contributed, including Jacob Riis, Theodore Roosevelt and John Galsworthy.- from information in the Wikipedia entry.
-Free old magazines download.
-Old magazines online free.
-Vintage magazine archive.
+Read old Scribner’s magazines.

 The Spectator Website